Kristina01111000/WordPressTheme/README.md

 	-> get ssl done
 	-> finalize color scheme -> added yellow
-	-> make forum links in class module, not the list section
+	-> make forum links in class module, not the list section -> ? put monthly topics into a course

 To do: